dhyey-patel11/vex-recycling-sorter/README.md

 - Two major constraints discovered through testing were **sensor delay vs. motor speed** and **ambient light sensitivity**, solved via speed tuning and a physical shade on the optical sensor.

 ## Credits
 Built as a team project using VEX IQ hardware.
-(Add team member names/roles if you want.)